 To immediately view the communication's analytics, click the View Communication link.
-See the Viewing Analytics section to learn more.
+See Communication Analytics to learn more.

-To turn around and send the same communication to a different list, click the Copy Communication button from the Communication History page.
+To turn around and send the same communication to a different list, click the Copy Communication link.
 This will take you back to the beginning of the Communication Wizard, keeping the settings and design options of the original communication.